Free Mexico Travel Guide and Travel Information

 Gastronomy & Cuisine

-Veracruz recipes use corn, beans and squash as staples, a practice dating to the indigenous peoples.
-Local diets also include indigenous tropical foods such as chili peppers, tomatoes, avocados, pineapples, papaya, mamey, sweet potatoes, peanuts and sapote fruit, all of which have been cultivated since pre-Columbian times.
-The Spanish introduced the use of herbs such as parsley, thyme, marjoram, bay laurel and cilantro, as well as saffron, wheat, rice, almonds, olives/olive oil, garlic and capers.
-Because of the lengthy colonial period and international port, these ingredients are used more widely here than in other parts of the country.
+The Spanish introduced the use of herbs such as parsley, thyme, marjoram, bay laurel, and cilantro, as well as saffron, wheat, rice, almonds, olives/olive oil, garlic, and capers, which are used more widely here than in other parts of the country.

 A signature dish of the area, Huachinango a la Veracruzana (red snapper Veracruz-style), uses local fruits and vegetables (tomatoes, chili peppers) and Spanish ingredients (olive oil, garlic and capers).
 Other popular dishes include arroz a la tumbada, a rice dish baked with a variety of seafood and caldo de mariscos, a seafood soup reputed to cure hangovers.